The Cell Phone Booster for Home Guide

 For some people, that's a deal breaker, and it's heartbreaking to walk away from your dream home just because you can't receive a call or check your email on your phone.

 Fortunately, there's a solution to this problem, and it doesn't involve petitioning AT&T to put in a tower closer to your home or having a landline physically installed.
-It's called a cell phone signal booster, and it can turn a weak outside signal into a strong signal throughout your house.
+It's a cell phone booster for home, and it can turn a weak outside signal into a strong signal throughout your house.

 In this guide, we'll walk you through everything you need to know, including what causes poor cell phone signal, what a signal booster is, how to choose and install one, and finally how to troubleshoot any issues you might run into.

 1. What Causes Signal Problems?

 There are three main causes of signal problems: distance from your carrier's cell tower, large obstructions, like trees, buildings, hills and mountains, and local obstructions, typically the construction material of your new home, such as brick, block, metal, wire mesh, radiant barrier, and window coatings.
 These issues can also work together to compound the problem.

 The first main cause of signal problems, distance from the tower, is going to be most often experienced if you're moving to a new home in a very rural area.
 Typically, in this situation, there may only be one cell tower in the general vicinity that your carrier is using to service the area, so the further you are from that tower, the worse your signal is.

 It's also important to note that communication between your phone and the tower goes both ways, so if your phone isn't able to broadcast its cell signal all of the way back to the cell tower, you won't be able to make and receive calls.

 The second main cause of cell phone signal problems are large obstructions between you and the tower.
 These large obstructions typically take the form of trees and buildings, although hills and mountains can also play a significatn role, depending on your geographic location.